 In other words, there’s plenty of room to continue growing your skillset by focusing on many non-design related skills and competencies.

 As many challenges as the pandemic has presented to the UX design community, and as uncertain as the times may be, UX is a great place to be.

 The outlook is remarkably good for job opportunities, and this year has also presented a unique opportunity to reflect on how your work might A) intersect with some new sectors in the industry, and B) bring some truly beneficial innovation in response to emerging user needs.

 The challenges will be in adapting and evolving your skillset to a remote-forward work environment and finding new and inventive ways to communicate, collaborate, and continue connecting with and advocating for your users.

 And all that really comes down to doing what you already do best: listening and observing, then iterating to find the most effective ways forward.

+For a little inspiration, check out this recording of a special alumni panel where four bootcamp graduates talk about their experience of changing to a career in tech during the pandemic.
 To learn more about UX in a remote work environment, here are three other articles you’ll find useful: